Library Collections and Facilities

 Gunther Alcove; Microform Files.
 Gunther Alcove on the first floor Turpin provides access to CD-ROM and other digital resources.
 Microfilm and microfiche are filed along the back wall, and microform reading equipment is adjacent, including microform printers.

 Periodical Stacks.
 Periodicals are shelved on the first floor of Mosher.
 They are arranged alphabetically by title.
-All periodical volumes owned by the library, bound and unbound, are listed in BIBLOS.
+All print periodical volumes owned by the library, bound and unbound, are listed in WorldCat.
 Holdings information is updated daily.
-BIBLOS does not contain records for individual journal articles.
+Be sure to check the online listing of ejournals, too.

 Faculty and doctoral carrels.
 Four faculty carrels are on Mosher second floor.
 Numerous reserved doctoral carrels are on Mosher second floor and Turpin third floor.

 Bookstacks.
 All general circulating books are shelved in Turpin.
-Books classed A-BT295 are on the second floor; and BT296-Z are on the third.
+Books classed A-BT197 are on the second floor; and BT198-Z are on the third.
 Folio (oversized) books are also on the second floor.

 Study rooms.
-Reserved small group study rooms are available on Turpin second and third floors.
+Small group study rooms are available on Turpin second and third floors on a first-come, first-served basis.

 Special Collections.
-Special collections are housed on Mosher second floor, including archives, rare books, faculty publications, theses and dissertations, and other materials.
+Special collections are housed on Turpin third floor, including archives, rare books, faculty publications, theses and dissertations, and other materials.
 See the Special Collections page for a description of these collections and policies governing access and use.

 Mosher Basement: Media Center, Computer Lab, AV Lab.
 The Media Center is in the basement of Mosher.
 To reach it, use the stairs at the south end of Mosher periodical stacks.
-Audiocassettes, videocassettes, slides, an AV production lab, and a computer lab are located in the Media Center.
+AV production facilities and a computer lab are located in the Media Center.
 The Media Center closes 30 minutes before the rest of the building.
-Media staff will help students use sound room, darkroom, and digital video editing facilities.
+Media staff will help students use sound room and digital video editing facilities.
 Please make an appointment for complex projects.
 AV equipment is available for rental.
-The lab has Internet connected Mac and Windows computers with Word, PowerPoint, Accordance, BibleWorks, EndNote, PhotoShop, and similar software.
+The lab has Internet connected Mac and Windows computers with a wide assortment of software.
 Clip art, and sound and photo libraries are available.
 Scanning, OCR conversion, color printing and color photocopying are supported.
 Lamination and comb bindings are available.

 Miscellaneous Facilitites